rubik/mando/docs/index.rst

         main()

 mando extracts information from your command's docstring.
 So you can document your code and create the CLI application at once!
+In the above example the Sphinx format is used, but mando does not force you to write ReST docstrings.
+Currently, it supports the following styles:

+- Sphinx (the default one)
+- Google
+- Numpy

+To see how to specify the docstring format, see :ref:`docstring-style`.

-The first paragraph is taken to generate the command's *help*.
+The first paragraph is taken
+to generate the command's *help*.
 The remaining part (after removing all ``:param:``'s) is the *description*.
 For everything that does not fit in the docstring, mando provides the ``@arg`` decorator, to override arbitrary